aionius/You-Are-Awesome/You Are Awesome/Notes.md

 # REPL (Read, Evaluate, Print, Loop)

 Executes code immediately, or when run, without needing to compile.
 Code that is exeucted instantly, without compiling, is said to be interpreted.

+# Closed Range

+States the starting and ending values of a range of numbers.
+The numbers areseparated by tree dots, and both the start and end values are included as part of the range

+Ranges can be closed (expressed as a start value followed by three dots, then an end value)

+// generates random numbers between 1 and 6
+let diceRoll: Int = Int.random(in: 1...6)

+Ranges can also be half-open.
+A half-open range says "consider a range that starts at the first value and goes up to but does not include the end value".
+Half-open ranges are written as the first value range, then followed by two dots and a less-than symbol, and then the end value that the range will never equal or exceed

+// generates random numbers between 1 and 6
+let diceRool: Int = Int.random(in: 1..<7)

+# Label Line Attribute

+Setting a Label's  "Lines" attribute to zero will allow the label to use as many lines as needed to display text.
+If the Label's height is not constrained, then the label height will grow or shrink to accomodate the lines used.
+If height is restricted, only the lines that fit into that height will show.